siondawson/Milestone-Project-1-Sion-Dawson/README.md

 This is an .xlsx file and will require excel or compatible program to view.

 All pages were run through the W3C HTML Validator and showed no errors.

+CSS code was run through the W3C CSS validator with no errors found.

 ### First time user stories: